A nonprofit membership organization providing unbiased information and research on broad-based employee stock plans

 A Statistical Snapshot of ESOPs: Company and Participant Numbers, and Industry Distribution

-How many ESOPs are there?
-How many ESOP participants are there?
-What industries are ESOP companies in?
-Find out here.
+How many ESOPs and participants are there?
+What industries are represented?
+2026 Update

 The infographic above is an elaboration of one developed for our Interactive Introduction to ESOPs, a free online educational tool.